 “Apprentices have asked me, what is the most exalted peak of cuisine?
 Is it the freshest ingredients, the most complex flavors?
 Is it the rustic, or the rare?
 It is none of these.
 The peak is neither eating nor cooking, but the giving and sharing of food.
 Great food should never be taken alone.
 What pleasure can a man take in fine cuisine unless he invites cherished friends, counts the days until the banquet, and composes an anticipatory poem for his letter of invitation?”

 Angie Chong invites people into her own home to share food, so that she can pass on her heritage and knowledge.
 It is not only the act of sharing that is magical, but also the pleasure one can take when the bequeathed knowledge is used to leave a positive and lasting impact on cherished friends, family, and maybe - if it happens enough - our communities, and one day, the world.

-Accordingly, each booking page is more than just a place where you can register your interest.
+Hence, each booking page is more than just a place where you can register your interest.
 It is an anticipatory poem in the guise of an invitation.
 When you claim your ticket, it’s an anticipation that the learning experience is set, the classroom is ready, and that the experience will be great.
-And best of all, that you’re going to be sitting next to people who are just as curious about learning and life as you are.
+And best of all, that you’re going to be sitting next to people who are just as eager about learning and curious about life as you are.

 It is a surprising thing.
 A surprising feeling.
 And it appeals to the human need to learn, to share, and to experience.

 Good talk and at times insightful but on multiple occasions it did stray from the topic on community.
 Hosts could have help bring it back with their questions.
 To really make use of the time (especially being a Friday evening), I would have liked to see another speaker round the subject up and talk about all important online community.